 Apera Instruments AI209 PH20

-All You Might Need Is in the Box
+All You May Need Is in the Box

-With the Apera Instruments AI209 PH20 tester, you get everything you might need for the convenient use and transportation.
-The set includes a durable carrying case for the tester, 4pH and 7pH buffer solutions, two batteries, and a lanyard that you can use to hang your pH meter around your wrist to keep it at hand.
-Moreover, there is also a soft housing gasket in the package; it's made from mild foam-rubber for safe keeping and transportation of the tester.
-You will also notice that the AI209 PH20 is supplied with detailed instructions.
-By the way, the calibration of this model is quite simple and fast.
-All you need to do is take a buffer, dip your meter into it, and press a button.
+With the Apera Instruments AI209 PH20 tester, you get everything you may need for accurate and effortless pH testing.
+Actually, the set includes a durable carrying case, 4pH and 7pH buffer solutions, two batteries, and a lanyard that you can use to hang your pH meter around your wrist and keep it at hand, which is especially convenient when you need to make several tests at a time.
+There is also a soft housing gasket in the package; it's made from mild foam-rubber for safer storage and transportation of the tester.

 Reliable in Every Respect

 The Apera PH20 is made durable and very accurate.
 It has a glass sensor with a ceramic junction that guarantees precise readings of liquids no matter the temperature.
 So whether you test cold drinking water or hot water in your jacuzzi, you will get equally accurate results.
 By the way, the housing of the meter is completely water-resistant.
 The meter fully corresponds to the IP67 standard and can be used almost under any conditions.
 The device also comes with a protective cap for the sensor.
 It protects the probe from possible damage during storage and transportation.
 Irreplaceable attribute for users who travel a lot.

 Moving on, the AI209 has an easy-to-read 180˚ display that shows the information about acidity/alkalinity and water temperature.
 The display is large and bright, so it is easy to read under any light conditions.